Prep Time: 30-45 minutes, Additional Time: 30 minutes freezer

-- Add dates, maple syrup and coconut sugar to the food processor and pulse until it forms a paste.
-In a medium bowl, combine pulp with the ground flax and mix well.
-Add date paste, toasted pecans, pinch of salt, and splash of bourbon if adding.
+Add dates, maple syrup, and coconut sugar to the food processor and pulse until it forms a paste.
+In a medium bowl, combine the pulp with the ground flax and mix well.
+Add date paste, toasted pecans, a pinch of salt, and a splash of bourbon if adding.
 Scoop about 1 tablespoon of filling (approximately 1 in balls) and smooth into round truffles using your hands.
 Dip your fingers in water to avoid a sticky mess.

-- Form into balls and freeze for a minimum 30 minutes or even overnight if making ahead.
-Melt chocolate 10oz gently over double-boiler or in the microwave in 18 second spurts.
+Form into balls and freeze for a minimum of 30 minutes or even overnight if making ahead.
+Melt chocolate 10oz gently over double-boiler or in the microwave in 18-second spurts.

 Dip frozen truffles using a toothpick or fork to cover fully and top with pecans while chocolate is still wet.
 Alternatively, try rolling some truffles in cocoa powder for a lighter chocolate finish.